spenhar/spenhar.github.io/_drafts/TheGrid.md

 ---
 layout: post
-title:  "The Grid: How I helped robots build/not-build your website."
+title:  "The Grid"
 date:   2016-05-04 06:48:46
 categories: work
 permalink: /the-grid
 ---

-## or How I helped robots build/not-build your website.
+## How I helped robots build your website.

+The Grid Promise:

+"This is not another do-it-yourself website builder.
+The Grid harnesses the power of artificial intelligence to take everything you throw at it - videos, images, text, urls and more - and automatically shape them into a custom website unique to you.
+As your needs grow, it evolves with you, effortlessly adapting to your needs.
+Want to add e-commerce?
+Social feeds?
+A different layout?
+The Grid just takes care of it.
+This is not a website builder.
+This is your personal AI web developer.
+Its first masterpiece is the website you're looking at right now.
+Its next one could be yours."

+That's a big promise.

+My Role & What I learned

 ### What was The Grid
-- Moving from being a new designer in a prototyping shop to being a designer at a start-up with a product was a big step for us.
+Moving from being a new designer in a prototyping shop to being a designer at a start-up with a product was a big step for us.

-- New Jargon:
+New job, new jargon.
-  - If CSS preprocessors were complicated 3 months ago, then I'm thrown into the world of Cassowary Constraint Solvers.
+If CSS preprocessors were complicated 3 months ago, then I'm thrown into the world of Cassowary Constraint Solvers.

 ### What Problem were we Solving?
 - All the best designers ask this question, so I'm just copying them.